merijnvervoorn/merijnvervoorn/README.md

 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working on applying responsible AI to reduce inequality
+- 🔭 I’m currently working with DemocratieMonitor on using AI to measure democracy

 - 🎓 I’m currently studying Computational Social Science at the University of Amsterdam